sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 #### Subject Density

-Annotating keywords, inflections, and synonyms more throughout your content is a signal for search engines what your content is about.
+When you annotate keywords, inflections, and synonyms more throughout your content, you'll prominently signal search engines the subject of your content.

-When your subject density is too high, your page might seem like spam.
+However, when your subject density is too high, your page might seem like spam.
+So, you should avoid that.

 #### Linking

-Linking to other pages related to a subject is a powerful signal to search engines which helps them distinguish homonyms.
+When you link to other pages related to your content, you help search engines "understand" the subject via relational connections.
+With that, they can distinguish homonyms better, like "apple" (fruit) from "Apple" (brand).
 So, consider adding one or two links related to the subject.

-The Focus extension will detect a link when a word is found in the URL, content, or title of an `<a>` tag.
+The Focus parser will detect a link when a word is found in the URL, content, or title of an `<a>` (hyperlink) tag.

 #### Meta description

-Meta descriptions don't help in ranking.
+Meta descriptions don't help with ranking.
 However, they do help potential visitors to know if the content they're looking for is on your page.

-If the subject isn't found in the meta description, Google often tries to fill it in with an (often confusing) sentence from your content.
+Moreover, if the subject isn't found in the meta description, Google often tries to fill it in with an (often confusing) sentence from your content.
 So, to prevent this from happening, Focus notifies you via this rating.

 #### Page URL

 One of the best ways to be found on a keyword is by placing it in the page URL.
 So, be sure to include it here.

 You can change your page URL in the sidebar under "Document > Permalink."
-On some WordPress setups you can find it above the content editor instead.
+On some WordPress setups, you can find it above the content editor instead.

 ## FAQ

 ### Which languages are supported?

-All languages have the requisite support for ratings.
+Focus supports all languages.
+We worked tirelessly on making this possible.

 ### Which languages are supported by the dictionary API?

-The following languages are supported by the dictionary API for inflections:
+The dictionary API supports the following languages for **inflections**:

 * English (US)
 * English (GB)
 * Spanish (Español) (ES)
 * Latvian (Latviešu)
 * Hindi (हिन्दी)
-* Swasili (Kiswahili)
+* Swahili (Kiswahili)
 * Tamil (தமிழ்)
 * Romanian (Română) (RO)

 Non-US English dialects default to English (GB).
-For all other languages, if a dialect exists and is used, it'll default to the one listed above.
+For all other listed languages, if a dialect exists and is used, it'll default to its parent listed above.

-The following languages are supported by the dictionary API for synonyms:
+The dictionary API supports the following languages for **synonyms**:

 * English (global)

 Support for other languages will be added over time.
 Processing a living language is difficult and time-consuming, so that can take a few years.